tkiryuti/fasta-buzz/README.md

 ```

 ## Reporting sequences in FASTA file
-`seq-report.py` prints a table of sequence lengths and descriptions from a FASTA file
+`seq-report.py` prints a table of sequence lengths and descriptions from a FASTA file.

 ### __Examples__